Irakli00/WILTY-v-0.1/README.md

 (SCRAPPED)
-I'm keeping it to be demonstration, where I was and where I am now :D
+I'm keeping it as demonstration of where I was and where I am now :D

 https://fantastic-salamander-2cf90a.netlify.app/